ObsidianWitch/eduinfoy80a1/report/report_draft.md

 * *DockableWindowFactory* (*org.gjt.sp.jedit.gui*)

 ## Abstract Factory
-The abstract factory pattern is a creationnal pattern which helps creating related objects.
+The abstract factory pattern is a creational pattern which helps creating related objects.

 The example found in jEdit's code is centered around the *StatusWidgetFactory* interface which must be implemented by all the factories related to constructing statusbar widgets.
 Examples of factories implementing it are *ErrorsWidgetFactory*, *ClockWidgetFactory*, *LastModifiedWidgetFactory*.
 It's purpose is to instantiate StatusBar widgets without having to specify the concrete class needed to construct it.